why did health care costs get so high

 Conclusion

-Why did health care costs get so high?
+Why did healthcare costs get so high?
 In essence, there are numerous interconnected reasons for the rapid growth in healthcare costs in the U.S. New medical treatments and prescription drugs continue to drive expenses higher each year.

 In the meantime, executive pay contributes to bloat by increasing overheads.
 Likewise, common chronic conditions necessitate regular patient treatments and procedures.
 Seemingly, markets lacking pricing transparency enable hospitals and insurers to secretly negotiate rates.